SpinalHDL/NaxRiscv/README.md

 - 13.1 KLUT, 9.3 KFF, 13 BRAM, 4 DSP
 - 145 Mhz

+An alternative configuration to get more performance is
+- 3 execution unit (2\*Int/Shift/Branch, 1\*load/store/mul/div/csr/env) :

+Performance :
+- Dhrystone   : 2.59 DMIPS/Mhz    (-O3 -fno-common -fno-inline)
+- Coremark    : 4.70 Coremark/Mhz (-O3 and so many more random flags)
+- Embench-iot : 1.55 baseline     (-O2 -ffunction-sections)

+On Artix 7 speed grade 3 :
+- 15.0 KLUT, 9.5 KFF, 13 BRAM, 4 DSP
+- 145 Mhz

+To go further, increasing the GSHARE storage or implementing something as TAGE should help.

 # Project developpement and status

 - This project is free and open source